Azure-Samples/remote-mcp-webapp-dotnet/README.md

 4. When prompted to run the tool, consent by clicking **Continue**

 You can ask things like:
-- What's the weather forecast in NYC?
+- What's the weather forecast for San Francisco? (latitude: 37.7749, longitude: -122.4194)
 - Are there any weather alerts in California?
+- Convert 25 degrees Celsius to Fahrenheit

 #### Using MCP Inspector